AJustcaTA/ajustcata/README.md

 # Hi there, I'm a Cyber Security Enthusiast! 🚀

 Welcome to my profile!
-I am a cybersecurity student passionate about understanding how systems work—and how to break them to make them safer.
+I am a cybersecurity student passionate about understanding how systems work—and how to break them to make them safer :>
 I'm currently looking for an internship to gain real-world experience before starting university.

 ---